Kani Rust Verifier

 The Kani Rust Verifier is a bit-precise model checker for Rust.
 Kani is designed to prove safety properties in your code as well as the absence of some forms of undefined behavior.
 It uses model checking under the hood to ensure that Rust programs adhere to user specified properties.

-You can find more information about how to install in this section of the Kani book.
+You can find more information about how to install in the installation section of the Kani book.

 Usage